simbaja/gehome/README.md

 The GE SmartHQ app communicates with devices through (at least) three different APIs: XMPP, HTTP REST, and what they seem to call MQTT (though that's not really accurate).
 All of them are based around sending (pseudo-)HTTP requests back and forth.
-Device properties are represented by hex codes (represented by `ErdCode` objects in `gekitchen`), and values are sent as hexadecimal strings without leading `"0x"`, then json encoded as a dictionary.
+Device properties are represented by hex codes (represented by `ErdCode` objects in `gekitchensdk`), and values are sent as hexadecimal strings without leading `"0x"`, then json encoded as a dictionary.
 One thing that is important to note is that not all appliances support every API.